EmilienM/spypip/README.md

 1. Clone the repository to a temporary directory (including submodules)
 2. Checkout the specified reference (defaults to `main`)
 3. Test each `.patch` and `.diff` file to see if it can be applied
+4. **AI Patch Regeneration**: When a patch fails to apply, automatically attempt to regenerate it using LLM analysis
-4. Provide detailed diagnostic information for any patches that fail
+5. Provide detailed diagnostic information for any patches that fail
-5. Exit with status code 0 if all patches apply successfully, or 1 if any fail
+6. Exit with status code 0 if all patches apply successfully, or 1 if any fail

 #### JSON Output Format